pdhoward/sessionio/README.md

 6. Go to App Review -> Make your application public.

 Now, you can assign the `App ID` to `facebookClientID`, and `App Secret` to `facebookClientSecret`.

+Note - even when using grok, the localhost:3000 route needs to be whitelisted as well

 ##### Registering the app on Twitter
 1. Go to [Twitter Apps](https://apps.twitter.com/)
 2. Create new app, and fill the required information.